belaban/workshop/README.instructor.txt

 Instructor notes
 ================

+Attendees should have Ant installed.

+To create the demos/labs, run `ant`.
+This will create dirs `lib` and `classes`.
+Ant will first download all required JARs into `lib` and then compile the labs and demos into `classes`.

+If no internet connection is available, make sure that the distribution includes the full `lib` directory.
+Without the JARs the demos and labs won't work.

 The slides are written in asciidoc and can be rendered via: asciidoc --backend slidy <file>.adoc.
 As an alternative, the reveal.js or deck.js backend can be used, but this currently needs to be installed (google for how-to).